rija/docker-nginx-fpm-caches-wordpress/README.md

 **Notes:**
-The ``ADMIN_EMAIL`` variable is used by WP-CLI for the initial setup of the Wordpress install and by Let's Encrypt's Certbot for managing TLS certificates renewal
+The ``ADMIN_EMAIL`` variable is used by WP-CLI for the initial setup of the Wordpress install and by Let's Encrypt's Certbot for managing TLS certificates renewal.
+It is also supplied alongside ``ADMIN_PASSWORD`` to the Wordpress install associated with the admin user.

 #### with Docker compose: